- Longer EC2, EBS, and Storage Gateway Resource IDs

 No. Microsoft Windows Server licensing does not currently support using your existing Windows license in Amazon EC2 or any other cloud environment.
 We encourage you to work with your Microsoft account representative to understand licensing options.

 Specific software license terms vary from vendor to vendor.
 Therefore, we recommend that you check the licensing terms of your software vendor to determine if your existing licenses are authorized for use in Amazon EC2.

 You pay only for what you use and there is no minimum fee.
 Pricing is per instance-hour consumed for each instance type.
 Partial instance-hours consumed are billed as full hours.
 Data transfer for Amazon EC2 running IBM is billed and tiered separately from Amazon EC2.
 There is no Data Transfer charge between two Amazon Web Services within the same region (i.e. between Amazon EC2 US West and another AWS service in the US West).
 Data transferred between AWS services in different regions will be charged as Internet Data Transfer on both sides of the transfer.

 For Amazon EC2 running IBM pricing information, please visit the pricing section on the Amazon EC2 running IBM detail page.

-- You are eligible for a SLA credit if the Region that you are operating in has an annual availability of less than 99.95% as measured over a trailing 365-day period.
-For full details on all of the terms and conditions of the SLA, as well as details on how to submit a claim, please see http://aws.amazon.com/ec2-sla.
+You are eligible for a SLA credit for either Amazon EC2 or Amazon EBS (whichever was Unavailable, or both if both were Unavailable) if the Region that you are operating in has an Monthly Uptime Percentage of less than 99.95% during any monthly billing cycle.
+For full details on all of the terms and conditions of the SLA, as well as details on how to submit a claim, please see http://aws.amazon.com/ec2/sla/